tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~

 record_numbers:
-: a list of the records containing handshake messages in the current
+: A list of the records containing handshake messages in the current
   flight which the endpoint has received and either processed or buffered,
   in numerically increasing
   order.